 Executive Deputy Director Responsibilities and Duties (Part-time, flexible schedule)

-Coordinate with executive director and implement all administrative strategies within required timeframe.
-Develop all communication to WSJA ratepayers, Board of Directors and community members.
+Coordinate with the executive director and implement all administrative strategies within the required timeframe.
+Develop all communication to WSJA ratepayers, Board of Directors, and community members.

 Conduct short- and long-term planning and management for WSJA events.
 Develop and manage the budget, marketing plan, and objectives.
 Develop relationships with vendors and contractors.
 Fundraise via sponsorship deployment upon strategic goal-setting.